How To Run Gpt4All Locally For Free – A Quick Guide

 A large selection of models compatible with the Gpt4All ecosystem are available for free download either from the Gpt4All website, or straight from the client! | Source: gpt4all.io

-The most popular models you can use with Gpt4All are all listed on the official Gpt4All website, and are available for free download.
-Here are some of them:
+The most popular models you can use with Gpt4All are all listed on the official Gpt4All website and are available for free download.
+Here are a few examples of models that have been or remain popular in the ecosystem:

 Each of these has its own upsides and downsides and can be used to get vastly different outputs from the very same prompts and generation settings.
 Download a few and try for yourself – all of these are available for free!